-- establishes a net zero emissions target (allowing for forestry offsets) by 2050 for all greenhouse gases, except biogenic methane which is to be brought within a range of 24% to 47% below 2017 levels by 2050, and - creates an independent Climate Change Commission which is responsible for preparing five year emissions budgets and advising the Minister on the quantity of emissions to be permitted within each budget period.
+- establishes a net zero emissions target (allowing for forestry offsets) by 2050 for all greenhouse gases, except biogenic methane which is to be brought within a range of 24% to 47% below 2017 levels by 2050, and

+- creates an independent Climate

+Change Commission which is

+responsible for preparing five-year

+emissions budgets and advising the

+Minister on the quantity of emissions

+to be permitted within each

+budget period.

-The ETS covers forestry, stationary energy (including coal and gas mining and importation and geothermal electricity generation), industrial processes, liquid fossil fuels, synthetic gases and waste.
+The ETS covers forestry, stationary energy (including coal and gas mining and importation and geothermal electricity generation), industrial processes, liquid fossil fuels, synthetic gases, and waste.
 Although it was designed as an "all gases, all sectors" scheme, agricultural methane emissions are not yet covered.

+The incoming National-led Government plans to defer the entry of agriculture into the ETS until 2030 but will require farm level emissions reporting from 2025, and the emissions reduction policies applying to the sector remain a key political issue.

-- The agriculture sector has been given the opportunity to develop an independent regulatory emission reduction mechanism but, if it fails to deliver, may be brought into the ETS in 2025. - ETS participants are required to surrender sufficient New Zealand Units (NZUs) each year to meet their emissions liabilities.
-These may be acquired either at quarterly government-run auctions or on the secondary market (for example by buying units from registered forest owners). - Currently emissions-intensive, trade-exposed industries receive a free allocation but this programme is being progressively phased down.
-The Government is also placing, and will continue to place, price and volume controls on the NZUs available at each auction. - These, and other structural ETS reforms since 2020, have contributed to significant increases in the price of NZUs.
-As at August 2022, the NZU spot price on the secondary market was above \$80 (compared to around \$25 in 2020).
+ETS participants are required to surrender sufficient New Zealand Units (NZUs) each year to meet their emissions liabilities.
+These may be acquired either at quarterly government-run auctions or on the secondary market (for example by buying units from registered forest owners).

+Currently emissions-intensive, trade-exposed industries receive a free allocation, but this programme is being progressively phased down.
+The Government is also placing, and will continue to place, price and volume controls on the NZUs available at each auction.

+These, and other structural ETS reforms since 2020, have contributed to significant increases in the price of NZUs.
+As at August 2023, the NZU spot price on the secondary market was above \$60 (compared to around \$25 in 2020).